 ) exactly balances the pressure force pushing on the remainder of the exhaust due to the ambient pressure Pa

-The rocket physics analysis in this section is basically a force and momentum analysis.
+The analysis in this section is basically a force and momentum analysis.
 But to do a complete thrust analysis we would have to look at the thermal and fluid dynamics of the expansion process, as the exhaust gas travels through the rocket nozzle.
 This analysis (not discussed here) enables one to optimize the engine design plus nozzle geometry such that optimal nozzle expansion is achieved during operation (or as close to it as possible).

 The flow of the exhaust gas through the nozzle falls under the category of compressible supersonic flow and its treatment is somewhat complicated.
-For more information on this see Wikipedia's page on rocket engines

-Rocket Physics — Energy Consumption For Rocket Moving At Constant Velocity
+Energy Consumption For Rocket Moving At Constant Velocity

-An interesting question related to rocket physics is, how much energy is used to power a rocket during its flight?
+An interesting question to ask is, how much energy is used to power a rocket during its flight?
 One way to answer that is to consider the energy use of a rocket moving at constant velocity, such as through the air.
 Now, in order for the rocket to move at constant velocity the sum of the forces acting on it must equal zero.
 For purposes of simplicity let's assume the rocket is traveling horizontally against the force of air resistance (drag), and where gravity has no component in the direction of motion.
 The figure below illustrates this schematically.

 The thrust force T

 acting on the rocket is equal to the air drag FD